pavius/nuclio-1/README.md

 -  Real-time processing with minimal CPU and I/O overhead and maximum parallelism
 -  Native integration with a large variety of data and event sources, and processing models

--  Abstraction of data resources from the function code, to support code re-use, simplicity, portability, and data-path acceleration
+-  Abstraction of data resources from the function code, to support code portability, simplicity, and data-path acceleration
 -  Simple debugging, regression testing, and multi-versioned CI/CD pipelines
 -  Portability across low-power devices, laptops, on-prem clusters, and public clouds